 As an after lunch treat, we visit one of the finest small museums in the world in the north wing of Somerset House.
 The Courtauld Gallery’s collection of paintings, drawings, sculpture and decorative art spans the Renaissance to the 21st century.
 The gallery is most renowned for its outstanding collection of Impressionist and Post-Impressionist art and here we admire masterpieces such as Manet’s A Bar at the Folies-Bergère and Degas’ Two Dancers on a Stage, among works by Monet, Van Gogh and Cézanne.

-A wonderful finish to a most memorable meal.
+A wonderful finish to a most memorable lunch at Spring Restaurant, London.